SiteGround Optimizer Plugin Settings

 -Delete all expired Transients

-However, I recommend using WP optimize plugin for advanced database optimizations.
+However, I recommend using the WP optimize plugin for advanced database optimizations.

 5. Frontend Settings